Sormy23/DataScience_CoronaStatistics/README.md

-My Lord, here's a README for the project described in the document:

----

 # Datascience Corona Statistics

 **A comprehensive data science project analyzing the development of the COVID-19 pandemic using datasets provided by Statistik Austria.**